Note: This support article refers to the historical 1.0 version of the Aha! integration with Jira.

 - Set up the custom fields in Aha!

 - Go to your Integration configuration page in Aha! and click Load project data to trigger a refresh of available Jira fields to which you can map.

 - Add a field mapping between the custom field you created and the Component field in Jira.

-- Test by sending a feature with the custom field values selected to Jira (via the Actions menu).
+- Test by sending a feature with the custom field values selected to Jira via the More options button.

-Note (Jira Sprints): It is common to attempt to map a custom field in Aha! to the Jira Agile sprint field.
-However, the sprint field is key to the operation of Jira Agile.
+It is common to attempt to map a custom field in Aha! to the Jira sprint field.
+However, the sprint field is key to the operation of Jira.
 Changing the sprint affects a number of things.
 The Jira UI is able to display the sprint in a friendly way, but the API does not support translating the internal representation into a form that is useful to external systems.
-Unfortunately, this means that Aha! (and other external systems) cannot integrate.
+Unfortunately, this means that Aha! and other external systems cannot integrate.